Tarek-Nady/Egy_Bank/README.md

 you should has dependancies

 1- jdk at least 8 version
-2- jcalendar-tz-1.3.3-4.jar because we you JChooser class 3- mysql-connector-j-8.1.0.jar to work with mysql database 4- confirm that install mysql in your machine  and mysql server aleardy work 5- confirm that you install jdk in your machine
+2- jcalendar-tz-1.3.3-4.jar because we you JChooser class you can find in my database folder 3- mysql-connector-j-8.1.0.jar to work with mysql database you can find in my database folder 4- confirm that install mysql in your machine  and mysql server aleardy work 5- confirm that you install jdk in your machine
 6- 👍👍👍